maitrakhatri/myBlogs/cl71m8vqe01hfp0nvdmqr5ciy.md

 Plus I also knew that I'm good at it that I can program, I can deal with all the logical and complex stuff.

-Then my community members explained me and convinced me that "No experience is every wasted in life, now or later it will help you.
+Then my community members explained me and convinced me that "No experience is ever wasted in life, now or later it will help you.
 So if you think code is a better career choice then channelize your energy towards it" and more such things.

-The very next day I find the **neoG Camp levelZero** playlist and I watch the fist video, followed the tutorial.
+The very next day I find the **neoG Camp levelZero** playlist and I watch the first video, followed the tutorial.
 Instantly felt amazing, loved it !!!
 And found out that levelOne admissions are closing in 10 days.
 I hurried up and completed till Mark 15 in 6-7 days.
 I used to watch and code for like 10 hrs in a day.

 I didn't wanted to miss the golden opportunity.
 And today we are here I have completed my Frontend Web Development from neoG levelOne.
 Soon will complete my fullstack projects too.